by Andrea Blundell

-An addictive relationship has the same hallmark as any other addiction.
-It is an experience that is increasingly unstable, where you start to lose sight of who you are and stop taking care of yourself in favour of what you are addicted to – in this case, another person and the way you relate to each other.
+It has the same hallmark as any other serious addiction in that you increasingly lose sight of who you are.
+You stop taking care of yourself in favour of what you are addicted to.

 What are the signs you are in an addictive relationship?

-If several items of the below list sounds close to home, you might be in an addictive relationship.
+If several items on the below list sounds close to home, you might be in an addictive relationship.

 1. Things are difficult more than they are smooth.